Becoming an Outdoor Adventure Program Trip Leader

 What Does It Take To Be A Leader?

 Our trip leaders are excited to be outdoors and share the experience with others.
 Their duties and responsibilities are dynamic and broad.
 Our staff always keep the group's safety as the number one priority.
 They have strong communication and leadership skills, administrative abilities, experience in a variety of outdoor activities, a can-do attitude, and a welcoming spirit!
-Leaders typically start with some experience and knowledge in at least one to two of our core activities: mountain or road biking, hiking, paddling, backpacking/camping, climbing (indoor or outdoor) and winter sports experience (hiking, skiing, winter camping).
+Leaders typically start with some experience and knowledge in at least one to two of our core activities: mountain or road biking, hiking, paddling, backpacking/camping, and winter sports experience (winter hiking, skiing, winter camping).
 They have effective people skills, engaging with participants in a friendly, encouraging, and supportive manner.
 Responsibility and good judgement are extremely important.
 We do not expect every trip leader to come to us with every skill, and we provide continual training for the right people with the right attitude!
-Campus Recreation emphasizes inclusivity and welcomes all diverse applicants!
+Campus Recreation emphasizes inclusivity and welcomes all diverse applicants.

 What should I do before I apply?

 • If you are able, get certified in Wilderness First Aid or a Wilderness First Responder.
 See our Instructional Workshops page for more details.
-Talk with us about your intentions, as well!

 What kinds of trips does each trip leader lead?